Liane den Haan

-Natalia Liane den Haan (born 24 August 1967) is a Dutch politician and former nonprofit director, who has been a member of the House of Representatives since 2021.
+Natalia Liane den Haan (born 24 August 1967) is a Dutch politician and former nonprofit director, who was a member of the House of Representatives from 2021 to 2023.

 She was the managing director of LGBT rights organization COC Nederland from 2001 to 2004 and subsequently filled that same position at senior advocacy group ANBO.
 Den Haan left the latter organization after she had been chosen in October 2020 to lead the pensioners' party 50PLUS in the 2021 general election.
 She succeeded Henk Krol and was elected to the House of Representatives.
 Following an internal conflict within 50PLUS, she left the party in May 2021 while keeping her seat.
-Den Haan founded her own party, Goud Nederland (Gold Netherlands), the following year.
+Den Haan founded her own party, GOUD Netherlands, the following year.

 Den Haan has also held a seat in the Social and Economic Council (SER) and in the Woerden municipal council for four years as a member of Democrats 66 and the Labour Party.